digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 bootstrap) or for an existing deployment.
 When the KMS is enabled after a node has been running, the keys are (a) encrypted and stored in this encrypted form in the Canton node's database, or (b) transparently replaced by external KMS keys.
-For scenario (a) this process is done transparently, while in (b) d :ref:`a node needs to be migrated <participant_kms_migration>` if the key schemes being used do no match the current supported keys for KMS.
+For scenario (a) this process is done transparently, while in (b) :ref:`a node needs to be migrated <participant_kms_migration>` if the key schemes being used do not match the current supported keys for KMS.

 .. _backup-kms: